Los Angeles Elder Law Attorney

 But I didn’t become a lawyer to help only the wealthy.
 If you’re a homeowner, you need to plan your estate.

-Estate planning can be as simple as making sure your home stays in your family, or that your grandchildren receive the money you’ve saved for their college education or their first home.
+Estate planning can be as simple as making sure your home stays in your family, or that your children get their inheritance, that your grandchildren receive the money you’ve saved for their college education or first home.